 Kamaljit Banger – Postdoctoral Research Associate

 Kamaljit joined the lab in July 2015 to work on a project monitoring and modeling soil N availability in corn-soybean production systems.
 This work is funded by the Nutrient Research and Education Council of Illinois.
 Through a combination of field experiments and modeling, he is applying his expertise in soil science, carbon and nitrogen dynamics, and process-based modeling to help develop a decision support tool that provides location-specific, near-real time predictions of soil N availability and losses.

 Mingwei Yuan – Postdoctoral Research Associate

-Mingwei will be joining the lab in September 2016 to work on phosphorus and potassium management in Illinois crop production systems.
-Her research will focus on nutrient management practices to maintain high crop productivity while minimizing negative environmental impacts based on previous field research projects funded by the Illinois Nutrient Research and Education Council.
+Mingwei joined the lab in September 2016 to evaluate agronomic practices which maintain high crop productivity while minimizing negative environmental impacts in Illinois cropping systems.
+Her current research assesses cover crop impacts on corn and soybean yields at the field-scale using UAVs, soil nitrous oxide emissions as influenced by tillage and residue management practices in long-term continuous corn, and phosphorus and potassium management based on previous Illinois Nutrient Research and Education Council projects.
 She received her PhD in Soil Science from the University of Wisconsin-Madison.
-Her areas of interest include adaptive nutrient management, crop modeling in response to nutrient deficiency, agroecosystem modeling for decision support, and climate/land use changes effects on agricultural sustainability.
+Her research interests include adaptive nutrient management, crop modeling in response to nutrient deficiency, agroecosystem modeling for decision support, and climate/land use changes effects on agricultural sustainability.